pramalhe/durabletx/README.md

     cd graphs/
     make -j20

-	./run-seq.py
-	./run-conc.py
+If you're on an ubuntu system you may need some packages:

+    sudo apt-get update
+    sudo apt-get install g++-9 gcc-9 python make

 #### Do I need PMDK to build?
 Yes if you want to compare with PMDK, but No if you only want to build and run our PTMs.
+We have also included updated versions of OneFile and Romulus in the repository.
-The simplest way is to open up the Makefile and comment out the two targets named 'bin-pmdk'.
+If you don't have PMDK installed then the simplest way to build is to open up the Makefile and comment out the two targets named 'bin-pmdk'.

 #### I don't have any Optane Persistent Memory, can I run on DRAM just to experiment?
 Yes you can, this is the default when you run make.